A levy payer register is a database of the details of individuals and organisations who pay industry-specific levies and charges.

 For example, information about individuals and organisations who pay cattle levies and charges would be directed to Meat & Livestock Australia (MLA), while information about individuals and organisations who pay the cotton levy would be directed to the Cotton Research and Development Corporation (CRDC).
 Information from one RDC’s levy payer register would not be automatically accessible to another RDC.

 Third party access

-The department will provide guidance (which will be published shortly) for RDCs that wish to disclose information to a third party.
+Guidance for RDCs that wish to disclose information to a third party is available.
 Requests for disclosure will be assessed on a case-by-case basis and must meet the requirements under section 27B of the Primary Industries Levies and Charges Collection Act 1991.

 A levy payer will be able to access and correct their personal information through a personal portal if they pay levies to an RDC that is keeping a levy payer register.
 Through their portal, a person will be able to see how much levy or charge they have paid on each collection product and which RDC (with a levy payer register) receives those funds.